 Certain factions within the freedom movement today are asserting that social security is a contract.
 According to this argument, people sign up for social security (they obtain a number), and such act is similar to submitting an application for insurance such as an annuity.
 Thereafter “payments” for this “insurance” are made, similar to insurance premiums.
 At a certain specified time, the insurance company, Uncle Sam, makes pension payments.
 By making this analogy to insurance, these proponents contend that social security is really contractual in nature.

 There is a constitutional reason why social security cannot be a contract and that reason is based upon Art 1, §9, cl.
 7 of the U.S. Constitution.
 Government contracts are governed by this provision, and unless Congress has enacted a law to actually pay some debt, there is no contract.
 To understand how this provision operates, it is necessary to first review similar provisions in state constitutions which limit the authority of state governments to issue government debt obligations.
 With this background in mind, the operation of this federal constitutional provision then becomes clear.
-Below is a part of one of my briefs which explains this provision:

 It is an obvious principle of both law and political science that governments should at all times be able to determine and compute their maximum liability on governmental obligations simply by referring to all the statutes authorizing their issuance.
 The product determined by adding the amounts authorized by every statute reveals the maximum exposure of the government to its contractual obligations.
 Any legislative body can by this simple addition process determine the amount of obligations which have been authorized to be issued.
 If a more definite statement of the financial condition of the government is needed, a legislative body can merely request an officer such as the treasurer to submit a financial statement showing the precise amount of such obligations which are outstanding.
 In any event, the treasurer's report should reveal that outstanding and actually issued obligations do not exceed the maximum amount authorized by law.